 Who’s it For

-Dancers of all levels of experience; newcomers to Contra are welcome, with plenty to challenge more experienced dancers too!
+Dancers of all levels of experience; newcomers to Contra are welcome (though some related dance experience would be useful), with plenty to challenge more experienced dancers too!

 “Friendly and welcoming group of people, plenty of laughs, energetic dancing and really enjoyable sessions in the bar afterwards!”
 Participant